 The Office of Student Accounts and Accounting is responsible for the collection and accounting of student educational charges.
 Staff processes and distributes federal, state, and privately funded financial aid funds, and administers an installment payment plan for students.

 Career Services supports students and alumni with career exploration and the development of job search skills.
 Services offered include the exploration of majors, connections with employers, assistance with the creation of cover letters and resumes, and the development interviewing and networking skills.
 The office also assists students with application to graduate school and provides access to student employment opportunities.

-The Student Learning Center provides a wide variety of academic support services to meet these student needs.
+The Academic Success Center provides a wide variety of academic support services to meet these student needs.
 Additionally, we offer tutoring in all content areas to help students deepen their understanding of specific course material.